RaphaelIT7/gmod-holylib/README.md

 \- [+] Added `bitbuf.CreateStackReadBuffer` & `bitbuf.CreateStackWriteBuffer` to `bitbuf` module.<br>
 \- [+] Added a fallback method for HolyLib's internal `Util::PushEntity` function in case a Gmod update breaks our offsets which previously lead to undefined behavior<br>
 \- [+] Added a `ILuaThreadedCall` to call all modules Think function when HolyLib is loaded as a binary module/loaded using `require("holylib")`<br>
+\- [+] Added a new DLL system if anything wants to be loaded with HolyLib.
+(See: [example-module-dll](https://github.com/RaphaelIT7/gmod-holylib/tree/f937ba454b4d86edfc72df9cb3f8a689d7de2571/example-module-dll))<br>
 \- [#] Added some more safeguards to `IPhysicsEnvironment:Simulate` to prevent one from simulating a environment that is already being simulated.<br>
 \- [#] Highly optimized `util` module's json code to be noticably faster and use noticably less memory.<br>
 \- [#] Better support for multiple Lua states<br>